Michael Badgley: Chicago Bears

 On October 1, 2022, the Chicago Bears signed Badgley to their practice squad.
 He was elevated to the active roster for the team's game against the New York Giants due to kicker Cairo Santos being questionable for personal reasons.
 He made all four field goals he attempted during the game.
 He was released two days later.

-Detroit Lions
+Detroit Lions (first stint)

 On October 5, 2022, Badgley was signed to the Detroit Lions practice squad.
 He was promoted to the active roster on October 29.
 He finished the season by making 24 of 28 (85.7 pct.) field goals attempts and was a perfect 33 of 33 (100 pct.) on his extra point attempts.
 He was named NFC Special Teams Player of the Week in Week 13 after scoring 16 points on four extra points and four field goals in a 40-14 win over the Jacksonville Jaguars.
-He was one of six Detroit Lions to with a NFC position player of the week award honors joining safety Kerby Joseph, pass rusher Aidan Hutchinson, receiver Amon-Ra St. Brown, return man Kalif Raymond, and running back Jamaal Williams.
+He finished the season by making 24 of 28 (85.7 pct.) field goals attempts and was a perfect 33 of 33 (100 pct.)
+He was one of six Lions to win an NFC player of the week award.
+Badgley was released on July 20, 2023.

+Washington Commanders

+On July 25, 2023, the Commanders signed Badgley.
+On August 20, 2023, he was released.

+Tennessee Titans (second stint)

+On August 22, 2023, the Titans signed Badgley.
+He was released on August 27, 2023.

+Detroit Lions (second stint)

+On August 30, 2023, Badgley was signed to the practice squad of the Lions.
+On December 16, 2023, Badgley was elevated from the practice squad for the game vs. the Broncos after struggles from Lions kicker Riley Patterson.
+He was signed to the active roster on December 29.
+Michael Badgley and the Detroit Lions advanced to the 2023 NFC Championship vs. the San Francisco 49ers.
+He hit a 54-yard game deciding field goal in the NFC Wild Card Round, securing a 24-23 victory vs. the LA Rams to advance to the NFC Divisional Round vs. the Tampa Bay Buccaneers.
+He finished the post-season with a perfect 3 of 3 (100 pct.) field goals attempts and 11 of 11 (100 pct.) on his extra point attempts.

+On February 22, 2024, Badgley re-signed with the Lions.
+On July 26, Badgley suffered a torn hamstring; he was subsequently placed on injured reserve after it was announced he would miss the entire 2024 season.
+Without Badgley, the Lions went on to be the NFC's top seed with a record of 15-2.

+Indianapolis Colts (third stint)

+On October 7, 2025, Badgley was signed to the Indianapolis Colts' active roster following a season-ending injury to Spencer Shrader.